vishusandy/blog/content/blender_python_setup.md

 4. Specify the version to install and where to install it
     <details><summary>Find download link</summary>

+    To find the url for the blender `.tar.xz` archive:

     <ol>
     <li>Go to <a href="https://www.blender.org/about/website/" target="_blank" rel="noreferrer noopener">Blender.org > About > Website</a></li>
     <li>Choose a mirror under the section titled <b>External Mirrors</b></li>